HarshitRuwali/HarshitRuwali/README.md

 <br>
 Open Source Developer | Open to Collaborate
 <br>
-Feel free to reach out to me.
+Feel free to reach out to me. <br>
+DM me for hints for Hack The Box challenges I solved and machines I hacked. <br>
+[@nightlighter](https://www.hackthebox.eu/profile/415817) in Hack The Box.
 <!--
 **HarshitRuwali/HarshitRuwali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
  ...